Republican Party of New Mexico: U.S. Senate

 Both of New Mexico's U.S. Senate seats have been held by Democrats since 2009.
 Pete Domenici was the last Republican to represent New Mexico in the U.S. Senate.
 First elected in 1972, Domenici opted to retire instead of seeking a seventh term.
-Congressman Steve Pearce ran as the Republican nominee in the 2008 election and was subsequently defeated by Democratic challenger Tom Udall who has held the seat since.
+Congressman Steve Pearce ran as the Republican nominee in the 2008 election and was subsequently defeated by Democratic challenger Tom Udall.